oracle/oci-typescript-sdk/lib/resourcemanager/README.md

-# OCI NodeJS client for Resource Manager Service
+# OCI Node.js client for Resource Manager Service

 This module enables you to write code to manage resources for Resource Manager Service.